RESTRICTED only accessable in CEN/MPI network or via CliSAP login What does that mean?

 The data set offered here does not include any explicit uncertainty estimations.

-The antenna temperatures measured by the sensor from the fore and aft looking directions are processed into top-of-the-atmosphere brightness temperatures (TBs) and inter-calibrated with other satellite passive microwave instruments (see GMI_ATBD).
+The antenna temperatures measured by the sensor from the fore and aft looking directions are processed into top-of-the-atmosphere brightness temperatures (TBs) and inter-calibrated with other satellite passive microwave instruments (see GMI_ATBD (pdf, not barrier-free)).

 The product comes at 0.25° grid resolution.
 However, the effective resolution of the product depends on the footprint size of the sensors' channels used.
 All products which are using TBs from the 6.8 GHz channels with the coarsest spatial resolution have the corresponding effective spatial resolution which is given in a separate column in the table under parameters.